meilisearch/documentation/create/how_to/qovery.md

-# How to deploy a MeiliSearch instance on Qovery
+# Deploy a MeiliSearch Instance on Qovery

+_The following is a guest post by Romaric Philogène, CEO and Co-Founder of Qovery._

+## Introduction

 In this tutorial I explain how to deploy a pre-configured Meilisearch instance in one click.